 -- 31 AUG 17 / IRNSS 1H (FAILURE) -- An ISRO Polar Satellite Launch Vehicle was launched from Sriharikota at 1330 GMT (local time - 5:30) to put the eighth "Indian Regional Navigation Satellite System (IRNSS)" spacecraft into orbit.
 The spacecraft had a launch mass of 1,425 kilograms (3,140 pounds); it had a design lifetime of 12 years.
 This was to be the final launch for the baseline IRNSS constellation, with three of the satellites to be placed in geostationary orbit, and four placed in a geostationary-type orbit with an inclination of 29 degrees.
 However, the payload fairing didn't separate, and the satellite could not be deployed.
 The booster was in the "PSLV XL" configuration, with six augmented solid-fuel strapon boosters.COMMENT ON ARTICLE

-* THREE MAKES A LICHEN: As discussed by an article from THE NEW YORK TIMES ("Two's Company, Three's a Lichen?" by Steph Yin, 21 July 2016), it has long been known that lichens are a symbiotic association between fungus and algae.
+* THREE MAKES A LICHEN: As discussed by an article from NYTIMES.com ("Two's Company, Three's a Lichen?" by Steph Yin, 21 July 2016), it has long been known that lichens are a symbiotic association between fungus and algae.
 A recent research paper now suggests there's a third symbiont involved, known as "basidiomycete yeast".

 Lichens come in various sizes, shapes, and colors, but they can be commonly found as leafy tufts or crusty patches on bark and rocks.
 The current definition of a lichen is that it is a symbiosis between a fungus and a photosynthesizing alga or bacteria.
 The alga or bacteria provides food through photosynthesis, while the fungus provides protective structures -- which also gather moisture, nutrients, and an anchor to the environment.